nrobertsMW/Low-Cost-Hardware-with-MATLAB-Online/README.md

 It is recommended that Google Chrome&trade; be used for this workshop.

 ## Material Requirements
-A basic Arduino kit is recommended to follow along with this workshop.<br />
+If you would like to follow along with all of the workshop activities, a basic Arduino kit is required.
+The below links are some options that are available online. <br />
+This workship will be recorded and available following the EXPO, so even if you do not have the materials or time required to perform every activity, you can consult this repository and the recording at a later time.   <br />

 https://www.amazon.com/ELEGOO-Project-Tutorial-Controller-Projects/dp/B01D8KOZF4/ref=asc_df_B01D8KOZF4/?tag=hyprod-20&linkCode=df0&hvadid=693369603351&hvpos=&hvnetw=g&hvrand=12451674447145320957&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9001873&hvtargid=pla-406302474425&psc=1&mcid=80a5b47d61dc377992c3c25d65d73272<br />
 https://store.arduino.cc/products/arduino-starter-kit-multi-language?srsltid=AfmBOoo8ChxKlB7y5MEod3Eek5t9001C-l_8_YQT77jxbHOjEc_IE9ac